Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 Kr-8510.7 years

-This is where Jerry Cuttler's work is extremely important.
+This is where Jerry Cuttler's work on low level radiation exposure is extremely important.
 The substance of his findings is that small increases in the background radiation level have no negative impact on human health.
-There have been all kinds of cancer forecasts based on the linear no threshold model that predicted increases in human cancers that have not been experimentally observed.
+There have been all kinds of cancer forecasts based on the Linear No Threshold model that predicted increases in human cancers that have not been experimentally observed.

-It is of paramount importance that this issues be properly communicated to the public at large.
+It is of paramount importance that this issue be properly communicated to the public at large.

 If we assume that the entire world is nuclear fission powered, at some point in the distant future Kr-81 may raise the background radiation level significantly.
 Assuming man kind is still around at that point it might become necessary to transition to nuclear fusion to avoid this problem.
 However, that issue is many centuries in the future.

 I presently do not know the production rates of Kr-81 and Kr-85 per unit of fission heat produced.
 This data likely exists somewhere.
-The number of each radioactive inert gas isotope atoms formed per kg of Pu fissioned must be determined.
-The Kr-81 concentration in the atmosphere will be a good indication of the cumulative fission nuclear power production on Earth.
+The number of each radioactive inert gas isotope atoms formed per kg of TRU fissioned must be determined.
+The Kr-81 concentration in the atmosphere may become a good indication of the cumulative fission nuclear power production on Earth.

 REFERENCES: